 Christian Kuttner studied physical chemistry at the University of Bayreuth, Germany.
 After graduating in 2009, he conducted his doctoral studies on macromolecular interfaces of organic/inorganic composites and colloidal materials in the group of Prof. Andreas Fery.
 As a postdoctoral researcher, he developed nanostructured materials with optical functionalities at the Leibniz Institute of Polymer Research (IPF) in Dresden.
 In 2018, he joined Prof. Luis M. Liz-Marzán’s research group at CIC biomaGUNE, Donostia-San Sebastián, Spain, where he continued his investigations as a Marie Skłodowska-Curie fellow.
 His research interests comprise the synthesis of polymeric, noble metal, and hybrid particles and their directed assembly into superstructures as stimuli-responsive optically functional materials for application in sensing.
+In 2021, he accepted an editorial position at Nature Communications handling manuscripts in physical chemistry and nanomaterial sciences.

 - Marie Skłodowska-Curie Individual Fellowship awarded by the European Commission, 2018.